MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

             "https://" + configuration["LuisAPIHostName"]);

-        // Set the recognizer options depending on which endpoint version you want to use.
-        // More details can be found in /azure/ai-services/luis/luis-migration-api-v3 var recognizerOptions = new LuisRecognizerOptionsV3(luisApplication)
+        // Set the recognizer options depending on which endpoint version you want to use. var recognizerOptions = new LuisRecognizerOptionsV3(luisApplication)
         {
             TelemetryClient = telemetryClient,